mihirnimgade/hypercube-optimization/README.md

 ## Overview

-The hypercube optimization algorithm is designed to globally optimize vector functions where problem dimensionality is particularly high.
+The hypercube optimization algorithm is designed to globally optimize vector functions where the problem dimensionality is particularly high.
+In more precise terms, these vector functions can be specified as:

+$$f: S \rightarrow \mathbb{R} \subseteq \mathbb{R}^{n}$$

 This implementation is based on _"Optimization of High-Dimensional Functions through Hypercube Evaluation"_ (https://www.hindawi.com/journals/cin/2015/967320/).